 All hybrids manage the energy flow automatically and many will let you choose to drive purely in electric (from the battery) if you wish.
 This means the car runs with no tailpipe emissions and quietly without the noise of the engine running.

-Broadly speaking, the aim of hybrid cars is to reduce tailpipe emissions and reduce traditional fuel consumption, allowing the potential for reducing motoring costs.
+Broadly speaking, the aim of hybrid cars is to reduce tailpipe emissions and reduce traditional fuel consumption, allowing the potential for reducing motoring costs and the ability to reduce air pollution in some situations.
 There are also reduced rates when it comes to environmental charges or taxes in some areas.

 What is a self-charging hybrid?

-Self-charging hybrid is a marketing term that Lexus is really going to town on.
-It has started to appear in advertising and is being used to differentiate between plug-in hybrids and those that don't have the option to plug them in.
+Self-charging hybrid is a marketing term that Lexus and Toyota are really going to town on.
+It is heavily used in advertising and is being used to differentiate between plug-in hybrids and those that don't have the option to plug them in.

 In reality, a self-charging hybrid is a normal hybrid.
-In the advert below Lexus seems to boast "no plugs" as a benefit, but in reality, all hybrids are self-charging (as are electric vehicles) to a degree.
+In the advert below Lexus seems boasts about "no plugs" as a benefit, but in reality, all hybrids are self-charging (as are electric vehicles) to a degree.

 As such, self-charging hybrids are better in stop-start driving: if you only drive at a constant speed on the motorway, the opportunities for energy recuperation are lowered.
-And you'll only ever be able to travel a mile or two on the battery alone, before the engine has to kick-in.
+And you'll only ever be able to travel a mile or two on the battery alone, before the engine has to kick-in and top-up the battery.
+Ultimately, remember that you can't get energy from nowhere - so if you're not plugging it in, you'll be using the combustion engine for that power.

 What is a plug-in hybrid?

 Plug-in hybrids (or PHEV - plug-in hybrid electric vehicle) come with the benefit of letting you recharge the battery by plugging it into the mains.
-This means you're not dependent on recouping energy through regeneration to charge the battery.
+This means you're not dependent on recouping energy through regeneration to charge the battery, or using the engine as a generator to charge it.

 This means you can drive away from home knowing you have a full battery.
-Because the batteries of plug-in hybrids are bigger than self-charging hybrids (typically, you can drive 20 miles on just the battery), you may choose to do your urban or local driving in battery mode, only switching to the engine when you're on larger roads.
+Because the batteries of plug-in hybrids are bigger than self-charging hybrids (typically, you can drive 30 miles on just the battery), you may choose to do your urban or local driving in battery mode, only switching to the engine when you're on larger roads where range might be a concern.

 The regeneration on braking still works on the plug-in hybrid as it would in a "self-charging" hybrid, so in essence, you don't lose anything.
-Plug-in hybrids are becoming widely available, but typically are more expensive than the same car as a regular hybrid, because of the adaptions needed for charging and often carrying a larger battery.
+Plug-in hybrids are becoming widely available, but typically are more expensive than the same car as a regular hybrid, because of the adaptions needed for charging and the larger battery.

 Here are some examples: